Frederick Barrett

 Frederick William Barrett (10 January 1883 – 3 March 1931) was a British stoker.
-After having served as a stoker on several ships, on 6 April 1912, he was hired on board the RMS Titanic as lead stoker.
-On April 15, 1912, while the ship was sinking, Barrett boarded lifeboat No. 13 and took command of it, thus surviving the disaster.
+After having served as a stoker on several ships, on 6 April 1912, he was hired aboard RMS Titanic as lead stoker.
+On 15 April 1912, while the ship was sinking, Barrett boarded lifeboat No. 13 and took command of it, thus surviving the disaster.
 He later testified before commissions of inquiry into the sinking of the ship and continued to work in the navy until the 1920s.
 In 1923, after losing his wife Mary Anne Jones, he remained in Liverpool and worked ashore as a logger.

 He died of pulmonary tuberculosis in 1931.

 Biography

 Youth and career

 Frederick William Barrett was born on 10 January 1883 in Bootle, near Liverpool.
 He was the only surviving child of Henry Charles Barrett (1862-1909), a Devon workman, and Mary Barrett (née Morgan) (1864-?) of Birkenhead.
 On 4 October of the same year, he was baptized in St. John's Church in Bootle.
 Little is known about his youth, but the census of 1891 indicates that he was a wheelwright and his father a woodworker.